 Mark is wearing the usual thin shoes with no laces so he fits in his slalom boat.
 Long wetsuit trousers and a thick thermal layer under his paddling cag.
 This is waterproof and has wrist seals.
 His neoprene spray-deck helps keep him warm.

-Connor is wearing the usual tiny shoes and boardies that give hime great contact with his very tight fitting kayak.
-He has on a thin wicking layer under his cagdeck.
-A cagdeck is a combined cag and spray-deck which is lighter and slimmer fitting than seperates, but not as warm.
-He is wearing a slim-line competition buoyancy aid and a light-weight helmet.
-He often paddles under flood-lights, so he wears a white helmet.
+Con is wearing tiny neoprene shoes and boardies and we hope he has something on under his cag-deck.
+A cagdeck is a combined cag and spray-deck which is lighter and slimmer fitting than seperates.
+He is wearing a slim-line competition buoyancy aid and a white helmet: great under flood lights.

-Jon has on substantial neoprene boots.
+Jon wears chunky neoprene boots.
 His water-proof trousers and cag have seals so he stays completely dry.
 His buoyancy-aid has loads of pockets.
 Under all that, he is wearing thermal long-johns and a thin thermal tee-shirt and fleece jumper.

 Jon's helmet is a bright colour so that we can see where he is as he swims down rapids.
-It's got great head coverage and it fits well enough to stay in place when things go wrong.
+It's got great head coverage.

 His spray-deck is seperate from his cag (ie it's not a cag-deck) because on a long day out, you never know when you might want to wriggle out of it.